MyPython101/MutationTesting/README.md

 ### Prerequisites
 What things you need to install the software and how to install them
 - PyCharm Community IDE: Be More Productive: Save time while PyCharm takes care of the routine.
 Focus on the bigger things and embrace the keyboard-centric approach to get the most of PyCharm's many productivity features.
 Get Smart Assistance: PyCharm knows everything about your code.
 Rely on it for intelligent code completion, on-the-fly error checking and quick-fixes, easy project navigation, and much more.
-- Please download open the source folder as a project (right click on the folder that contain main, templates, static, and venv and run as open Python Project using PyCharm).
+- Please download open the source folder as a project (right-click on the folder that contain main, templates, static, and venv and run as open Python Project using PyCharm).
 - PLease download all the necessary packages before run the application.
 If you use PyCharm, it will take care of your missing package or
 ```
 # or u can use